-Ron Buckmire has spent multiple decades in higher education, gathering experience as a teacher, researcher and adaministrator.
+Ron Buckmire has spent multiple decades in higher education, gathering experience, expertise, and accolades as a teacher, researcher, and administrator.

 He is the co-editor of the book Improving Applied Mathematics Education (Springer Nature, 2021) and has published over two dozen peer-reviewed articles, book chapters, and reviews in an eclectic collection of outlets such as Data, Notices of the American Mathematical Society, Numerical Methods for Partial Differential Equations, IMA Journal of Management Mathematics, Works and Days and the Albany Law Review.
 From 2011 to 2013 and from 2016 to 2018 he served as a Program Director in the National Science Foundation (NSF)'s Division of Undergraduate Education (DUE) in the Washington, DC area.
-After his return to Los Angeles, as Principal Investigator, he organized the submission of a successful NSF S-STEM proposal which will ultimately bring in over $600,000 primarily for scholarships for academicaly talented but financially needy students to pursue degrees in science and mathematics at Occidental College from 2015-2020.
+After his first stint at NSF, he organized the writing and submission of a successful NSF S-STEM proposal as Principal Investigator (PI), DUE-1457943, which brought in over $600,000 primarily for scholarships for academicaly talented but financially needy students to pursue degrees in science and mathematics at Occidental College from 2015-2020.
 In 2020, he was co-PI on another successful S-STEM proposal, DUE-2030763, which awarded $1,000,000 to Occidental College to investigate and implement interventions to support financially needy, academically talented students majoring in STEM disciplines.
 In 2021, he published his first book, Improving Applied Mathematics Education (Springer Nature) as co-editor.
 In 2022, the Mathematical Sciences Research Institute (MSRI) published his second book, Math & Racial Justice: the role of Mathematics in Today’s Movement for Racial Justice, the compendium of the virtual 2021 Mathematics and Racial Justice workshop co-organized by Ron and four other African-American mathematicians at MSRI.

-Buckmire currently serves (or has served) on multiple committees to promote diversity in mathematics at national organizations such as the Mathematical Association of America (MAA) Committee on Minority Participation in Mathematics and the Society for Industrial and Applied Mathematics (SIAM).
+Buckmire currently serves (or has served) on multiple committees to promote diversity, equity and inclusion in mathematics at national organizations such as the Committee on Minority Participation in Mathematics at the Mathematical Association of America (MAA) and the Diversity Advisory Committee of the Society for Industrial and Applied Mathematics (SIAM).
 He is frequently called upon to serve as a subject matter expert and reviewer for numerous agencies and grant programs (U.S. Department of Education, California Board of Education, National Science Foundation).
-He has also served on the SIAM Education Committee.
-He is the co-chair for the SIAM Applied Mathematics Education conference held July 30-August 1, 2020 in Philadelphia, PA (colocated with Mathfest 2020) which was cancelled due to COVID-19.
+He also served on the SIAM Education Committee for nearly a decade.
+He was the co-chair for the SIAM Applied Mathematics Education conference scheduled for July 30-August 1, 2020 in Philadelphia, PA (co-located with Mathfest 2020) which was cancelled due to COVID-19.
 He will serve as SIAM's first Vice-President for Equity, Diversity and Inclusion and chair of the SIAM Membership Committee until December 31, 2021.
 He is co-chair of the Broadening Participation Advisory Committee of the Mathematical Sciences Research Institute (MSRI), the American Mathematical Society (AMS) Committee on Equity, Diversity and Inclusion (CoEDI) and on the board of directors of Spectra, an organization for LGBTQ mathematicians, and a member of the board of trustees of the Institute for Computational and Experimental Research in Mathematics (ICERM) and (ex officio) for MSRI.

-Buckmire's teaching interests lie primarily in teaching mathematics where context is important.
-He teaches courses in calculus, differential equations, complex analysis, mathematical modeling, applied mathematics and history of mathematics.
+Buckmire's teaching interests lie primarily in teaching mathematics context where application is important.
+He has taught courses in calculus, differential equations, complex analysis, mathematical modeling, applied mathematics and the history of mathematics.
 He is interested in the implementation and study of innovative pedagogical techniques to improve student learning outcomes, especially in undergraduate mathematics courses.
 The scholarship of teaching and learning is an active reseach interest.
 He is a strong supporter of the ethos of a liberal arts education and has taught first-year seminars multiples times, with titles such as "Race, Gender and Justice" (1997, 1999, 2002), "LGBT Rights in the Era of Obama and Google" (2009, 2010) and "#CSP6: LGBT Rights in the Internet Era" (2013).

 As an administrator, some of Buckmire's organizing principles are "leave the campground cleaner than you found it" and "don't let the perfect be the enemy of the good."
 He believes strongly in fostering and supporting a culture of continuous improvement wherever he works.
 In summer 2018, Buckmire began his role as Associate Dean for Curricular Affairs (ADCA) and Director of the Core Program at Occidental College.
-In his capacity as ADCA, he is responsible for multiple curricular and co-curricular projects at the College.
-For example, the Writing Program, the Center for Community Based Learning, Oxy Arts, the Institute for the Study of Los Angeles, the Urban and Environmental Policy Institute, the Community Literacy Center, the Undegraduate Research Center and the Core Program all fall under his purview.
+In his capacity as ADCA, he was responsible for multiple curricular and co-curricular projects at the College.
+For example, the Writing Program, the Center for Community Based Learning, Oxy Arts, the Institute for the Study of Los Angeles, the Urban and Environmental Policy Institute, the Community Literacy Center, the Undergraduate Research Center and the Core Program all fall under his purview.
 As Core Director, he is responsible for the Core Program, which is composed of the general education requirements at the center of an Occidental College liberal arts education.
-Additionally, the Core Program includes the Cultural Studies Program, which consists of 2 required seminars that are limited to 16 students, taken by entering first-year students and address issues of identity, culture and difference, include significant expectations of writing and introduce students to college-level intellectual engagement.
+Additionally, the Core Program includes the Cultural Studies Program, which consists of 2 required first-year seminars that are limited to 16 students, taken by entering first-year students and address issues of identity, culture and difference, include significant expectations of writing and introduce students to college-level intellectual engagement.

 From 2005 to 2010 and again from 2015-2016 he served as the chair of the mathematics department at Occidental College.
 During that time he was responsible for the revision of the mathematics minor, making it one of the most popular minors on campus.